 - Remove the outer skin of the Cipollini onions.

-- In a small bowl, combine white balsamic vinegar, lemon juice, Sicilian Spice Mix or Italian seasoning, garlic powder and salt and pepper to taste.
+- In a small bowl, combine white balsamic vinegar, lemon juice, olive oil, Sicilian Spice Mix or Italian seasoning, garlic powder and salt and pepper to taste.

 - Place your sliced fennel, matchstick carrots and peeled Cipollini onion in a bowl.
 Pour over your prepared balsamic vinaigrette and toss.